Things "hot from the oven"

 Mark of Shame and Symbol of Protection By Yasmine Bergner

-The act of marking is a primary means of their segregation, ostracism, expropriation, humiliation, and sometimes elimination of the marked.
-These days, a fascinating exhibition curated by Chaim Maor (curator of the university galleries) in collaboration with students from the curation course, titled “Portraits of Cain – Representations of Others in Contemporary Israeli Art,” is […]
+Currently, a fascinating exhibition is being displayed at Ben-Gurion University of the Negev, curated by Haim Maor (curator of the university galleries) in collaboration with students in the curatorial course, entitled “Portraits of Cain – Representations of Others in Contemporary Art in Israel.”